efreesen/active_repository/README.md

       save_in_memory = false
     end

 Now you are all set and ready to go.
-It is just using ActiveRepository as if it was your ActiveRecord model or Mongoid Document.
+Your business logic is decoupled from the persistence tier!

 ## Contributing